-- (i) A biological or adoptive parent of a child or student; when attempting to act as the parent and when more than one party is qualified to act as a parent, must be presumed to be the parent unless the biological or adoptive parent does not have legal authority to make educational or early intervention services decisions for the child or student; - (ii) A foster parent, or developmental home provider who has been appointed the educational surrogate parent by the Vermont Educational Surrogate Parent Program; or - (iii) A guardian generally authorized to act as the child's or student's parent, or authorized to make early intervention, education, health or developmental decisions for the child or student (but not the State if the child or student is a ward of the State); - (iv) An individual acting in the place of a biological or adoptive parent (including a grandparent, stepparent, or other relative) with whom the child or student lives, or an individual who is legally responsible for the child or student's welfare; - (v) An educational surrogate parent who has been appointed by the Agency of Education; or - (vi) If a judicial decree or order identifies a specific individual to act as the "parent" of a child or student or to make educational decisions on behalf of a child or student, then such individual shall be determined to be the "parent" for purposes of this section, except that the LEA that provides education or care for the child or student may not act as the parent. - (29) Personally identifiable.
-Personally identifiable means information that contains: - (a) The name of the child, the child's parent, or other family member; - (b) The address of the child; - (c) A personal identifier, such as the child's social security number or student number; or - (d) A list of personal characteristics or other information that would make it possible to identify the child with reasonable certainty. - (30) Print disability.
-Print disability means a condition related to blindness, visual impairment, specific learning disability or other physical condition in which the student needs an alternative or specialized format (i.e. Braille, large print, audio, digital text et al, in order to access and gain information from conventional printed instructional materials.
+- (1) A biological or adoptive parent of a child or student; when attempting to act as the parent and when more than one party is qualified to act as a parent, must be presumed to be the parent unless the biological or adoptive parent does not have legal authority to make educational or early intervention services decisions for the child or student; - (2) A foster parent, or developmental home provider who has been appointed the educational surrogate parent by the Vermont Educational Surrogate Parent Program; or - (3) A guardian generally authorized to act as the child's or student's parent, or authorized to make early intervention, education, health or developmental decisions for the child or student (but not the State if the child or student is a ward of the State); - (4) An individual acting in the place of a biological or adoptive parent (including a grandparent, stepparent, or other relative) with whom the child or student lives, or an individual who is legally responsible for the child or student's welfare;

+- (5) An educational surrogate parent who has been appointed by the Agency of Education; or - (6) If a judicial decree or order identifies a specific individual to act as the "parent" of a child or student or to make educational decisions on behalf of a child or student, then such individual shall be determined to be the "parent" for purposes of this section, except that the LEA that provides education or care for the child or student may not act as the parent. - (cc22) Personally identifiable.
+Personally identifiable means information that contains: - (1a) The name of the child, the child's parent, or other family member; - (2b) The address of the child; - (3e) A personal identifier, such as the child's social security number or student number; or - (4d) A list of personal characteristics or other information that would make it possible to identify the child with reasonable certainty. - (dd34) Print disability.
+Print disability means a condition related to blindness, visual impairment, specific learning disability or other physical condition in which the student needs an alternative or specialized format (i.e. Braille, large print, audio, digital text et al, in order to access and gain information from conventional printed instructional materials. - (cc31) Related services.
+Relates services means developmental, corrective, and other supportive services as are required to assist a student with a disability to benefit from special education and includes speech-language pathology, audiology services, interpreting services, psychological services, physical therapy, occupational therapy, counseling services, including rehabilitation counseling services, orientation, transportation and mobility services, medical services as defined in this section, parent counseling and training, school health services, school nurse services, school social work, assistive technology services, appropriate access to recreation, including therapeutic recreation, other appropriate developmental or corrective support services, and other appropriate support services and includes the early identification and assessment of disabling conditions in students as described in Rule 2360.2.16.